Two2Year2Engagement/2ye-urano/pocs/2ye-urano-spring-crud/README.md

 #CRUD POC SPRING BOOT

-The url startpoint for this project is localhost:8080/crud
+The url start point for this project is localhost:8080/crud

 The project is using the following tech: